behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ### Solution
 The MultiSourceVerifier uses gl.vm.run_nondet_unsafe with a leader/validator pattern:
 - The leader fetches content and asks the LLM to check corroboration.
-- Independent validators verify the leader's result.
+- Independent validators recompute every consequential field.
 - Consensus is required for the result to be accepted.

 ### Trade-off